Understanding Pension Credit

-- you're single and your total weekly income from money you have coming in (such as pensions, savings, earnings and investments) is between £115.30 and £190.55 a week
+- you're single and your total weekly income (such as pensions, savings, earnings and investments) is up to about £188 a week

-- you have a partner and your joint weekly income from money you and your partner have coming in (such as pensions, savings, earnings and investments) is between £183.90 and £279.30 a week
+- you have a partner and your joint weekly income (such as pensions, interest from savings, earnings and investments) is up to about £274 a week

 What counts as income?

 Income that's taken into account includes:

 - workplace and personal pensions

 - most social security benefits like Carer's Allowance